chuckstack/chuck-stack-nixos/readme.md

 # chuck-stack-nix

-The purpose of this repository is to provide nixos configuration files to quickly assemble a working chuck-stack.
+The purpose of this repository is to provide nixos configuration files to quickly assemble a working [chuck-stack](https://chuck-stack.org).

-For more information, go to the [chuck-stack](https://chuck-stack.org).

 ## Nix Configurations